Enola Holmes 2

-Enola Holmes 2 is a 2022 mystery film and the sequel to the 2020 film Enola Holmes, both of which star Millie Bobby Brown as the title character, the teenage sister of the already-famous Victorian-era detective Sherlock Holmes.
+Enola Holmes 2 is a 2022 mystery film and the sequel to the 2020 film Enola Holmes, both of which star Millie Bobby Brown as the title character, the teenage sister of the already-famous Victorian-era detective Sherlock Holmes (portrayed by Henry Cavill).
 The film is directed by Harry Bradbeer from a screenplay by Jack Thorne that adapts the book series The Enola Holmes Mysteries by Nancy Springer.
-Unlike its predecessor, the film does not adapt one of Springer's novels and instead takes real-life inspiration from the 1888 matchgirls' strike.
-In addition to Brown, Henry Cavill, Louis Partridge, Susie Wokoma, Adeel Akhtar, and Helena Bonham Carter reprise their supporting roles, while David Thewlis and Sharon Duncan-Brewster join the cast.
+Unlike the film's predecessor, it does not adapt one of Springer's novels and instead takes real-life inspiration from the matchgirls' strike.
+In addition to Brown and Cavill, Louis Partridge, Susie Wokoma, Adeel Akhtar, and Helena Bonham Carter reprise their supporting roles while David Thewlis and Sharon Duncan-Brewster join the cast.

 Filming began in Autumn 2021 and ended in January 2022.
 Enola Holmes 2 was released on November 4, 2022, by Netflix.
 The film received positive reviews from critics and topped Netflix's viewership charts in 93 countries.
+A third film is in production.

 Plot

-Enola starts her own detective agency but struggles to get clients, unlike her famous detective brother Sherlock Holmes.
+Enola Holmes opens her own detective agency, but struggles to get clients unlike her famous detective brother Sherlock Holmes.
 A factory girl named Bessie asks Enola to help find her missing sister Sarah Chapman.
 Bessie takes Enola to the match factory, which is experiencing a deadly typhus epidemic, and encounters Mae, who worked alongside the sisters.

 Enola follows Mae to the Paragon Theatre where Mae and Sarah work as dancers.
-She finds a letter written to Sarah by a secret lover.
+She finds a poem written to Sarah by a secret lover.
 On her way home, Enola comes across a drunken Sherlock and brings him home to 221B Baker Street.
 He is struggling to solve his latest case involving the blackmail of government officials, but he cannot trace the owner of the accounts where the money is sent.

 Enola deduces that the poem is a code leading to a home in Whitechapel.
 There, she finds Mae dying of a stab wound.
 Enola discovers a piece of sheet music in Mae's dress but is interrupted by Superintendent Grail who accuses her of murder.
 Enola escapes to Sherlock's flat and deduces that Sarah's lover will be at a ball hosted by the Lyon family.

 There, she meets Cicely, a friendly noblewoman, and Mira Troy, secretary to Treasury Minister Lord Charles McIntyre.
-Enola meets Tewkesbury, who teaches her how to dance so she can find an opportunity to get closer to William Lyon, the son of the match factory's owner and Sarah's lover.
+Enola reunites with Tewkesbury, who teaches her how to dance so she can find an opportunity to get closer to William Lyon, the son of the match factory's owner and Sarah's lover.
 Meanwhile, Sherlock pieces together a message in the blackmail scheme from its mastermind Moriarty.
 Enola is arrested by Grail before she can speak with William, but Sherlock enlists their mother Eudoria and her fellow radical suffragette Edith to break Enola out of prison.